 As a part of an university project, we had to create something in small groups, to use project management tools, like git and unit testing.
 We choosed to make a small game in c++ with the help of the SFML library, and it was a lot fun.

 The game turned up pretty good, basically it’s an Asteroids clone where you have to type a text to shoot down the targets, almost like in this game:

 Our version was developed to run natively on windows and unix machines.
 It’s not finished yet, and it’s kinda rough, so I won’t post a binary (maybe in the future), but the PhobosLab version is better anyway.

 I’ve never used SFML before, so first I thought it’s going to work like the Cocos2d or Cube, but it’s more lightweight which is a big advantage.
 Primarily it was made for 2D games, but since it doesn’t provide that big framework, it could be used in more general ways (like data visualization, user interfaces or other visual stuff).
-Actually, there are GUI extensions based on SFML, like
+Actually, there

 Now, that the Apple Watch and the new MacBooks are out, it’s time to talk about this cool new feature called Force Touch.
 It enables devices to recognize the strength of the touch and paired with the Taptic Feedback it can emulate physical button clicks.
 This could be the greatest improvement in touch screen technology since the multitouch gestures that made Apple devices so responsive.